 Unofficial transcripts or academic records must be uploaded directly to the online application.
 Please do not mail paper copies of your transcripts; there is no need for official transcripts or academic records for initial review.
 If you are admitted, the University will request official copies of your transcripts.

 Acceptable recommendations will come from current or former professors who can assess your potential for graduate work.
 Letters of recommendation from supervisors of lab work are strongly encouraged.
 Other recommenders, such as employers, are also acceptable.
-Letters of recommendation MUST be submitted via the online application.
+Three letters of recommendation MUST be submitted via the online application.
 Paper copies are not accepted.

 International and domestic applicants whose first language is not English must provide proof of English Language Proficiency.
 English profiency exam options can be found here.